 When the school year and tax year do not match, it can be a very confusing issue for many families going through the financial aid planning process.
-The best time to review a family’s financial aid position is when the student is in his or her second semester sophomore year and first semester junior year.
+The best time to review a family’s financial aid position is when the student is in their second semester of sophomore year of high school and first semester of junior year.
 This is the last tax year before the financial information is used to complete the FAFSA.

 The last timing concern is the FAFSA submission process.
-With the new FAFSA/IRS verification process, colleges are able to verify financial information much more easily.
+With the FAFSA/IRS verification process, colleges can verify financial information much more easily.
 By late February, entering freshman and transfer students should try to have a final FAFSA submitted with actual tax information.
 This minimizes the family’s risk of the financial award letter changing after the verification process.
 Parents should be aware of this risk early on so that they can properly plan for the FAFSA submission.

 The increased cost of education has created a need for a variety of financial strategies that can help families find better ways to pay for college.
 These strategies vary by family and depend on their financial strength and the colleges the student is considering.
 For middle- and upper-income families, these strategies can generate the most benefit since they are expected to pay the most for college.